Antony Connelly: If You Got the Money

 “It doesn’t really help when people are voting chauvinistic, narrow-minded scumbags into literally the most powerful position in the world.
 Young men need positive role models that teach equality from the get go.”

 Economic development on its own is clearly not enough to tackle commercial sexual exploitation.
-Legislation is only effective insofar as the police and judiciary are able and willing to enforce the law and pursue perpetrators rather than criminalising or detaining prostitutes.
+Legislation is only effective in so far as the police and judiciary are able and willing to enforce the law and pursue perpetrators rather than criminalising or detaining prostitutes.
 Changes to conservative social attitudes towards gender relations and sex in general are crucial if significant change is to be made.
 Increased opportunities for women in terms of education, economic, and political participation are crucial factors in reducing both violence against women and poverty, in southeast Asia as well as the rest of the world.

-On the issue of men’s violence against women and children, Connelly is optimistic that progress can be made.
+On the issue of men’s violence against women and children by men, Connelly is optimistic that progress can be made.
 He says “It doesn’t really help when people are voting chauvinistic, narrow-minded scumbags into literally the most powerful position in the world.
 Young men need positive role models that teach equality from the get go.
 My mum is a feminist, and spoke about equality not only between men and women but between everyone regardless of sex, race or sexuality.”

 In an art-world both deeply cynical and, to a large extent, still enamoured of the myth of the single, white male artist-as-genius, Connelly’s conviction and lack of ego inspires some hope that some creative practitioners are sincerely eager to be agents of social change as citizens, as well as artists.